Smithstone Hibs F.C.: Smithstone Hibs

-Perhaps because of this lack of ground, the club did not enter the Dumbartonshire Cup.
+Perhaps because of this lack of ground, the club did not enter the Dunbartonshire Cup.
 The club did enter the county competition in 1891–92, and survived a protest from Clydebank after beating the Bankies on the ground of Smithstone Emmett - whom the Hibs claimed was their third XI, so therefore on a ground which qualified as "private" - who complained about the Hibs being late and the pitch being obscured by smoke from a passing steam train; the referee's evidence as to the late team being the Clydebank saw the protest routinely dismissed.

 The club reached the semi-final of the competition both in that season and in 1892–93, narrowly losing to Vale of Leven - experimenting with three new players - in the former year, and 4–2 against Levendale in the latter, the club finishing the match with 10 men after one of the backs was ordered off while the scores were level.

 The club had also entered the Scottish Cup in both seasons, but the Scottish FA had introduced qualifying rounds from 1891 to 1892, and the Hibs fell just short of making the first round proper in each season.
 In 1891–92 the club at least had the consolation of its biggest competitive win, 11–1 over Linlithgow Athletic in the second round, and in 1892–93 the club was unlucky to lose 2–1 at home to King's Park in the third.

 The club's final match under the name appears to have been the 1892–93 Kilsyth Charity Cup final against Campsie, which the Hibs won 3–2, thus retaining the trophy which it had won the previous season by beating Kilsyth Standard 4–1.